 For years, high school students in San Jose, California, have formed student groups associated with the Fellowship of Christian Athletes to discuss and encourage one another in their shared beliefs.
 These students met without incident until April 2019, when a member of the faculty posted various traditional religious beliefs that FCA holds on his classroom whiteboard with the disparaging comment that he was “deeply saddened that a club on Pioneer [High School]’s campus asks its members to affirm these statements.”
-(This statement was incorrect because FCA requires only its leaders, not its members, to agree with its religious beliefs.)
-He refused to take the message down even after discovering that students in his class participate in FCA.
+The teacher's statement was incorrect because FCA requires only its leaders, not its members, to agree with its religious beliefs.
+The teacher refused to take the message down even after discovering that students in his class participate in FCA.
 Shortly afterward, district officials unilaterally announced that the district was revoking its recognition of student FCA groups.

 Despite multiple letters to district administrators explaining that the district’s failure to recognize student FCA groups violates the Equal Access Act (EAA), the district continued to deny recognition to FCA groups into the next school year.
 In addition to not recognizing FCA, the district allowed and even facilitated harassment of FCA meeting participants.
 The District granted full recognition to the Satanic Temple Club to meet during FCA meeting times, despite its organizers having expressed hostility toward FCA’s beliefs and also indicated that a primary purpose of the Satanic Temple Club was to protest.
 Multiple times during the semester, these students gathered outside of FCA meetings to yell at FCA students and malign their faith.
 In December, with the encouragement of faculty, the students attempted to enter and disrupt the FCA meeting.